michaelkingnz/drb-Tool/README.md

 # DRB Debt Relief Harvester

-A decentralized protocol that burns $DRB tokens while funding real debt relief.
-Built on Base network.
+**Decentralized Debt Relief Protocol**: Transform ETH donations into $DRB token burns and community debt relief funding on Base network.

 ## 🌟 What It Does